 Money is one of the most personal and important aspects of your life, meaning you may feel more comfortable trusting someone you can get to know in person.
 But with today’s increasing technology offerings, it may be time to consider whether working with a local advisor is really a necessity or not.

 Instead of physical location, it may be more prudent to consider other factors, such as designations and certifications, years of experience, areas of expertise and more.

 While working with an advisor virtually is nothing new, the relevance of virtual advising increased significantly during COVID-19.
-As we emerge on the other side, some may continue to prefer remote communication over in-person visits.
+As we emerge on the other side, some many continue to prefer remote communication over in-person visits.
 As you consider whether or not to work with someone in your area or beyond, ask yourself the following questions.

 Am I Comfortable Utilizing Technology?

-Virtual advisors may want to meet with you via telephone or face-to-face over video chat, whether through Teams, Skype, Zoom, Facetime or other video conferencing tools.
+Virtual advisors may want to meet with you via telephone or face-to-face over video chat, whether through Teams, Zoom, Facetime or other video conferencing tools.
 They’ll likely want to share their screen with you, go over important documents and even have you virtually sign paperwork.
 When you’re not meeting virtually face-to-face, you’ll likely have access to view your portfolio and other financial information online.